istio/istio.io/content/zh/docs/tasks/traffic-management/egress/wildcard-egress-hosts/index.md

 Suppose you want to enable egress traffic in Istio for the `wikipedia.org` sites in all languages.
 Each version of `wikipedia.org` in a particular language has its own hostname, e.g., `en.wikipedia.org` and `de.wikipedia.org` in the English and the German languages, respectively.
-You want to enable egress traffic by common configuration items for all the _wikipedia_ sites, without the need to specify every language's site separately.
+You want to enable egress traffic by common configuration items for all the Wikipedia sites, without the need to specify every language's site separately.

 {{< boilerplate before-you-begin-egress >}}